In Kashmir valley, a ray of light from India's economic surge

 The streets are blocked with traffic, the shops are filled with customers bargaining for everything from carpets to walnuts, and you could for a moment think you are in an Indian city with its babel of languages from Bengali to Gujarati rather than a disputed region at the heart of 60 years of unremitting hostility between India and Pakistan.

-Kashmir, still sullen and deeply alienated from India, cannot, it seems, escape the power of India's $1.6 trillion economy growing at 8 percent despite severe problems of governance that have taken the shine off the country as an investment destination.
+Kashmir, still sullen and deeply alienated from India, cannot, it seems, escape the power of India's $1.6 trillion (974.4 billion pounds) economy growing at 8 percent despite severe problems of governance that have taken the shine off the country as an investment destination.

 "My hiring costs are zero.
 No advertisements, no headhunters.
 It's just word of mouth.
 I get walk-ins every day and most are graduates."